jafitz26/Teeth-Restoration/README.md

 <img src='./docs/img/HDTR-Net.png' width=880>

+### Arguments

+Here's a breakdown of what each argument controls:

+--mask_channel: This argument specifies the channel of the mouth mask and mouth contour.
+The default value is 6.
+In the context of image processing, a channel refers to the grayscale image of the same size as a color image, made up of just one of these primary colors.
+For instance, an image from a standard digital camera will have three channels: red, green, and blue.

+--ref_channel: This argument specifies the reference channel.
+The default value is 3.
+The exact meaning of "reference channel" would depend on the context of your project, but it generally refers to a specific channel in an image or data set that's used as a reference or comparison point for other data.

+--mouth_size: This argument specifies the size of the cropped mouth region image.
+The default value is 96.
+This likely refers to the size (in pixels) of the square region of interest around the mouth in an image.

+--test_batch_size: This argument specifies the size of the test batch.
+The default value is 8.
+In the context of machine learning, a batch is a subset of the dataset used for training or testing.
+The batch size is the number of samples processed before the model is updated.

+--test_workers: This argument specifies the number of workers to run the test.
+The default value is 0.
+In the context of PyTorch (a popular machine learning library in Python), a worker refers to a subprocess that loads data from disk and puts it on the CPU memory.
+The number of workers determines how many subprocesses to use for data loading.
+0 means that the data will be loaded in the main process.

 ### Recommondation of our works
 This repo is maintaining by authors, if you have any questions, please contact us at issue tracker.